ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/scripts/README.md

 - The template scripts are provided to document the common preprocessing workflow used before pocket-focused analysis.
 - Interactive GROMACS selections are recorded as comments inside the relevant scripts.
 - Pocket-related index groups were generated from the prepared `jmjc.ndx` workflow for this system.
-- SASA-related outputs should be interpreted cautiously because solvent exposure depends on the selected atom group and calculation context.
 - In the manuscript, this system is described as the **CAF** receptor setup.